ashrithadevi011/Smart-Bachelor-Housing-Finder-BatchFlats-/README.md

 # Smart-Bachelor-Housing-Finder-BatchFlats-
-Smart Bachelor Housing Finder (BatchFlats)

 Smart Bachelor Housing Finder is a full-stack web application designed to help bachelors easily find rental houses and compatible roommates without paying brokerage fees.
 The platform provides bachelor-friendly property listings, smart roommate matching, and review analysis to improve trust and transparency in rental listings.

-Project Features
+Project Features:
-Property Discovery
+Property Discovery:

 Users can search rental houses based on location.
 The system displays available listings including rent, furnishing status, and bachelor availability.

-Dynamic Property Filtering
+Dynamic Property Filtering:

 Users can apply filters such as: